 - 5.1.
-To be eligible to be considered for progression in respect of a Performance Cycle, the Employee must be continuously employed within the VPS for 12 months or more in one or more roles at the same grade or value range at the end of the Performance Cycle. - 5.2.
-Any role classified at the same grade or value range worked within the VPS, whether the Employee has worked with the same or different Employer covered by the Agreement, will count towards meeting the twelve-month eligibility requirement.
-This includes temporary assignments or secondments with any VPS Employer at the same grade or value range.

-5.3.
-An Employee new to the VPS with less than 12 months continuous service as at the end of the Performance Cycle Employees are still required to participate in all aspects of the PDP process as this forms an important part of the Employee's performance and career development and opportunity to receive progression in the following performance cycle.
+To be eligible to be considered for progression in respect of a Performance Cycle, subject to clause 31.4(c)(ii) and 31.4(c)(iii) of the Agreement, the Employee must be continuously employed within the VPS for 12 months or more in one or more roles at the same Grade or Value Range at the end of the Performance Cycle. - 5.2.
+Any role classified at the same Grade or Value Range worked within the VPS, whether the Employee has worked with the same or different Employer covered by the Agreement, will count towards meeting the twelve-month eligibility requirement.
+This includes temporary assignments or secondments with any VPS Employer at the same Grade or Value Range. - 5.3.
+An Employee new to the VPS with less than 12 months continuous service as at the end of the Performance Cycle are still required to participate in all aspects of the PDP process as this forms an important part of the Employee's performance and career development and opportunity to receive progression in the following performance cycle. - 5.4.
+Where an Employee commences employment on the first working day after 1 July, for example where 1 July falls on a weekend but the Employee would have otherwise commenced work on 1 July had it been a work-day, the Employer may exercise their discretion to recognise continuity of service for the purpose of clause 31.4 of the Agreement.
+This approach would be consistent with the intent of the provision.